pouyacodes/CEnigma/README.md

 > [!WARNING]
 > This project is under development and is not finished yet!

+**Note:** Please do <em>not follow</em> this document at this time as it is currently under construction and may contain inaccuracies or wrong information.

 ## Description

 Simulation of the [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine) in C Prorgramming Language.